pickleartgeek/wikiElections/README.md

 version of the **TSRElects** live-results app.

 # Roadmap
-* Working on an original article (Needed data analysis about 95% done, actually writing it is what remains)
+* Working on an original article (Needed data analysis about 95% done, actually writing it is what remains) - DONE
-* Moving previous DDTSR analysis articles to the site
+* Moving previous DDTSR analysis articles to the site - DONE
-* Extending approval polling for Impressive_Plant, wiptes167 and teammomofan.
+* Extending approval polling for Impressive_Plant, wiptes167 and teammomofan. - Impressive-Plant DONE
 * Building in historical moderator approval data.
 * Periodically fetching BallotTSR results on select polls for up to date election results on TSRElects